 The process for enacting laws requires a presentation of a bill and three readings by Congress in three separate sessions.
 Then the bill is passed to the Executive Branch for signature and publication.
-After 15 days, the law is passed as long as the President does not exercise his right to veto.
-If that is the case then the draft is final and the text is sent for publication in the Official Gazette.
-On the other hand, if the President exercises the veto, then the veto can still be overturned by a two-thirds majority of Congress, and is then sent for publication in the Official Gazette.
+After 15 days, the law is passed provided the President does not exercise his or her right to veto.
+The draft then becomes final and the text is sent for publication in the Official Gazette.
+On the other hand, if the President exercises the veto, then the veto can still be overturned by a two-thirds majority of Members of Congress that would then approve the bill and subsequently send it for publication in the Official Gazette.

 a) When they refer to the passage of foreign military troops through the national territory or the temporary establishment of foreign military bases.